Advanced-computer-lab-2024/wingGo/README.md

 ## Build Status

 ### Stable
-The application is fully functional apart from the change currency, it bugged during code integration; as well as adding promo codes as an admin is currently under development.
+The application is fully functional apart from the change currency, it bugged during code integration; as well as "adding promo codes as an admin" is currently under development.

 ## Code Style